DeepanshuSarawagi/AWS/10-VPC/VPNAndDirectConnect.md

 - A connection has to be initiated by your CGW.
 It cannot be initiated from VGW.
 - Healthcheck pings can be setup to ensure VPN tunnel is not dropped.

+Note:

+: Aws managed VPN is a great approach when you want to connect one on-premises network location with your AWS environment.
+But what about the situation when the need arises to connect multiple on-sites with AWS?
+Thats when [AWS VPN CloudHub](#aws-vpn-cloudhub) comes into picture.

 ### AWS Site-to-Site VPN architecture:

 ![Site-to-Site](https://docs.aws.amazon.com/images/whitepapers/latest/aws-vpc-connectivity-options/images/aws-managed-vpn.png)